quentinrebergue/SharedScreen/README.md

-# Discovering Video Memory by Building Your Own Screen Sharing Tool
+# Explore video memory by creating your own screen sharing

 ## Introduction